 10 countries from each semifinal will proceed to the Grand Final, thus 20 nations will join the host country Israel and the Big Five (Spain, United Kingdom, Italy, Germany and France).

-The deadline for broadcasters to apply for participation concluded on 15 September and the grace period for applicant countries to withdraw their application without facing a financial penalty concludes on 10 October.
+The deadline for broadcasters to apply for participation concluded on 15 September and the grace period for applicant countries to withdraw their application without facing a financial penalty concluded on 10 October.

 Will Australia join the party in Israel?